 Plant protection: Plum is affected by leaf curl aphid (Brachycaudus helichrysi).
 Detailed Control measures for pest and diseases can be found in www.nppc.gov.bt

-Harvest: Plums can be harvested from first week of June to second week
+Harvest: Plums can be harvested from first week of June to second week of July depending on the variety.

 Post-harvest management: Plum fruits have short shelf life therefore, fruit should be marketed immediately after harvest.